 Part Two

-But contrary to this liberal view, marriage is not an inherent right but a privilege granted exclusively to non-consanguineous adults of the opposite sexes, for it is related to the reproduction and upbringing of the next generation, hence the well-being of society as a whole.
-Various unconventional sexual relationships are contrary to the best interests of the species and have therefore been prohibited by law—first by natural law during the prehistoric period for at least tens of thousands of years, and later by statutes during the historical period for thousands of years.
+However, this liberal view overlooks a key premise: marriage is not a universal right, but a privilege granted to non-consanguineous heterosexual adults precisely because of its function in ensuring reproduction and stable child-rearing, both are foundational to societal health.
+Various unconventional sexual relationships are contrary to the best interests of humanity and have therefore been prohibited by law—first by natural law during the prehistoric period for at least tens of thousands of years, and later by statutes during the historical period for millennia.
 Societies that failed to adhere to this law were ultimately eliminated through the process of natural selection.

-In modern times, contraceptive technology has enabled humans to engage in non-consequential sex purely for pleasure.
-As a result, open-minded individuals have begun advocating for the removal of longstanding bans.
-In the United States, the LGBT and gay rights movements have gained significant momentum.
-To date, sixteen states have passed legislation legalizing same-sex marriage.
-Behaviors such as homosexuality, bisexuality, adultery, sodomy, and incest—which have existed throughout history but were previously practiced covertly—are now beginning to gain legitimacy and popularity due to these legislative changes.
-As these liberal ideas become widely accepted norms, they bring about a series of profound societal changes: sexual freedom, the alienation of marriage, the dismantling of the human eugenic institution, the disintegration of traditional families, a decline in both the quantity and quality of the population, and, ultimately, the replacement of the population by another that adheres to natural law.
-These developments are leading to a moral decay of biblical proportions, a phenomenon now unfolding in societies that embrace liberalism, individualism, and feminism.
-Modern Western societies seem to have forgotten the lessons of history—that civilizations which ignored these principles ultimately withered and disappeared.
+Today, with contraception enabling consequence-free sexual activity, social norms are undergoing rapid change.
+In the United States, movements advocating for LGBT rights have gained significant traction.
+To date, sixteen U.S. states have legalized same-sex marriage.
+Behaviors such as homosexuality, bisexuality, adultery, and incest—which have existed throughout history but were previously practiced covertly—are now beginning to gain legitimacy and popularity due to these legislative changes.
+As these liberal ideas become widely accepted norms, they initiate profound societal shifts: sexual freedom, the weakening of marriage, the dismantling of the human eugenic institution, the disintegration of traditional family structures, a decline in population quantity and quality, and ultimately, the demographic replacement by groups adhering more closely to natural law.
+These changes mark a moral and cultural transformation of historic magnitude, unfolding most visibly in liberal, individualistic, and feminist-influenced Western societies.
+In embracing these ideals while discarding longstanding natural and historical principles, these societies risk repeating the fate of past civilizations that once thrived but eventually vanished when they ignored the biological and social foundations of their success.

 Part Three